Keeping kids warm and protected when they hit the water – whatever the season

 Coming in both a shorty, short leg and long sleeve as well as a full suit version, you can choose the style that suits your water needs best.
 Their sizing down to XS (2T) will suit your toddlers through to XXL for teens – a great all-rounder well worth considering.

 Looking for something a little smaller?
-Our specialised guide to the best toddlers wetsuits coming soon
+See our specialised guide to the best toddlers wetsuits

 Cleaning and care for your kids’ wetsuit